LeaderPortfolio

 Philanthropy

-Gouw is deeply involved in philanthropy, particularly in supporting education and increasing diversity in STEM fields.
-She co-founded All Raise, a nonprofit organization, and has also launched the Diversify Capital Fund to boost equity ownership in the tech ecosystem.
+Theresia Gouw is involved in philanthropy, particularly in supporting education and increasing diversity in the tech industry.
+She co-founded All Raise, a nonprofit aimed at advancing women in venture capital and tech.
+She has also donated to Historically Black Colleges and Universities (HBCUs).

 Career Timeline